bhasjim/guodaddy/proposal.md

 ### Project: InstaMap

 Taking great pictures is all about location.
-InstaMap helps you find the hottest locations to hone your art (and nab that perfect profile picture).
+InstaMap scours Instagram to help you find the hottest locations to hone your art.

 ![](http://i.imgur.com/0otoCaw.jpg)